 This process of natural selection is further enhanced by the electric-field modulation, which addresses the autonomous, non-collective behavior of individual malignant cells by reengaging the body’s inherent immune response.
 Ultimately, malignant cells are then driven to achieve “apoptosis”.

 This effect of modulated electric field is unique and exclusive to therapy with the Oncotherm device.

 Can LRHT be combined with other forms of treatment?

 Loco Regional Hyperthermia (LRHT) is intended for use as an adjunct to chemotherapy and radiotherapy, and is devoted to the non-invasive hyperthermia based treatment of indicated solid tumour cancers.
 LRHT has proven to be complementary to these treatments by enhancing the beneficial effects of chemotherapy and radiation while helping to mitigate side effects.
 Even a tumour which has developed a resistance to chemotherapy and radiation, may respond again to these therapies following LRHT treatment.

 Are there any adverse side-effects to LRHT?

-This complementary therapy presents minimal risk and limited adverse side effects.
+Loco Regional Hyperthermia (LRHT) is a complementary therapy that presents minimal risk and limited adverse side effects.
 Heating the tumour has minimal effect on adjacent healthy tissue; however, some slight surface skin reddening can occur.
 This effect is mitigated through regular patient communication during treatment.
 Also, the body’s natural circulation is extremely efficient and soon dissipates the heat – something the tumour is not capable of because of its more primitive blood supply.